 With physical IT hardware, issues had to be fixed on-site.
 For teams with multiple locations, this meant either having to staff each location with an IT expert or bring experts — leading to big resource expenses.
 With the Cloud, on the other hand, teams can now easily fix issues over the internet without having to be physically located where the issue actually took place.

-Lastly, the Cloud offers companies to flexibly scale their services up or down as needed.
+Lastly, the Cloud offers companies the flexibility to scale their services up or down as needed.
 For companies with changing resources, this flexibility can come in extremely handy during downturns in staffing needs.
 For example, a company that may need 1,000 seats at the moment, may suddenly find itself only needing 500 six months from now.
 Under the ‘pay and own’ model, regardless of resourcing changes, the company would be stuck with the entire 1,000 seats they purchased.

 By comparison, the flexibility of the Cloud means that a company would have no trouble eliminating those extra 500 seats they’re no longer using — leading to huge savings.
-Similarly, when those service needs spike, the Cloud also allows companies to quickly add additional seats as needed.
+Similarly, when that service needs spike, the Cloud also allows companies to quickly add additional seats as needed.

 Looking ahead, Jason expects most companies to shift to a Cloud model over the course of the next five years.
 For companies considering making the shift, Jason went on to caution that proper transitioning comes down to proper planning — without planning, the benefits of the Cloud could be lost.